Bone Building Books

 By Lee Post (a.k.a.
 Boneman)

-About the Author: Lee Post - Bone Building Books
+Lee Post and the Bone Building Books

 In the mid 90's, came a three-year high school/museum collaborative project in which I worked with high school students on first articulating a 41-foot Sperm Whale skeleton we had collected and cleaned, then half a dozen other skeletons.
 Since that project, my focus has been working mostly with schools and students and creating written manuals that can help others who might want to do similar projects.
 One teacher suggested that I was like the Pied Piper of bones, leading a trail of kids whom all wanted to do another skeleton project.